-Should you be worried when your older horse lays down a lot?
+Should you be worried when your older horse lies down a lot?

 I have a 22-year-old gelding that is always the picture of health.
-Lately, he’s been laying down a lot and there does not appear to be any lameness or signs of colic when he gets up.
+Lately, he’s been lying down a lot.
+There does not appear to be any lameness or signs of colic when he gets up.
 Could this be age related?
 He has been eating, defecating and urinating well with lots of gut sounds.

 Another reason that I see horses lying down more often than normal is laminitis.